vvolfster/shrimpVueComponents/src/bigTools/firebaseAdminPanel/docs.md

 	- **pageSize (number)** - Amount of entries to show per page.
     - **canAdd (boolean)** - Allows the user to add tables.
 Defaults to true.
     - **canRemove (boolean)** - Allows the user to remove tables.
 Defaults to true.
+    - **layout (string)** - Use a custom layout.
+You can pass global css classes here.
+The tables will not have headers.

 	- **{ tableName } (object)** -
 		- **columnOrder (String[])** - Optional.
 Allows ordering of the columns in the tableView.